 Being a small city, Lake City does not have a public transit system used by locals to get to and from work.

-In terms of college education, Lake City is nearly on par with the US average for all cities of 21.84%: 19.25% of adults 25 and older in Lake City have a bachelor's degree or advanced degree.
+The education level of Lake City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.25% of adults 25 and older in Lake City have a college degree.

 The people who call Lake City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lake City include German, English, Irish, Norwegian, and Danish.